 Paul Desmond

-Paul Desmond (born Paul Emil Breitenfeld; November 25, 1924 – May 30, 1977) was an American jazz alto saxophonist and composer, best known for his work with the Dave Brubeck Quartet and for composing that group's biggest hit, "Take Five".
-He was one of the most popular musicians to come out of the cool jazz scene.
+Paul Desmond (born Paul Emil Breitenfeld; November 25, 1924 – May 30, 1977) was an American jazz alto saxophonist and composer and proponent of cool jazz.
+He was a member of the Dave Brubeck Quartet and composed the group's biggest hit, "Take Five".
+The song remains the best-selling jazz song of all time.
 In addition to his work with Brubeck, he led several groups and collaborated with Gerry Mulligan, Chet Baker, Jim Hall, and Ed Bickert.
 After years of chain smoking and poor health, Desmond succumbed to lung cancer in 1977 after a tour with Brubeck.

 Nice People - 2021-09-20T00:00:00.000000Z